abhinavs/microrequests/README.rst

    import microrequests

    mr = microrequests.init()
-   res = mr.get("http://httpbin.org") # mr is requests' session object and you can use it in similar manner print(res.text)
+   res = mr.get("http://httpbin.org/get") # mr is requests' session object and you can use it in similar manner print(res.text)

-you can also customize max_retries, pool_connections and pool_maxsize -
+You can also customize max_retries, pool_connections and pool_maxsize -
-they are by default set to 1, 100 and 50 respectively pool_connections
+they are by default set to 1, 100 and 50 respectively; pool_connections
-is the number of urllib3 connection pools to cache and poolmaxsize\* is the maximum number of connections to save in the pool
+is the number of urllib3 connection pools to cache and poolmaxsize is the maximum number of connections to save in the pool

 .. code:: python